Photo of the Snowbird Mountains at dawn, Graham County, North Carolina (October 26, 2005)

 The program concludes with a brief encore, an entertaining and vibrant Capriccio from 1959.
 The Hungarian quartet [The Auer Quartet] plays beautifully, and they´re nicely recorded as well.
 Be aware that the quartets are presented in reverse order.
 This was a nice surprise.

-Allen Gimbel, American Record Guide
+Allen Gimbel, American Record Guide (May/June 2006)

-[Review of North/South Recordings N/S R 1039]
+Review of North/South Recordings N/S R 1039:

-Goosen, J. F.
+Goossen, J. F.

 Pentalogue for Violin and Piano (1963) The most interesting of the chamber and solo works was Harold Schiffman´s Pentalogue for violin and piano. . . .
 His five-movement work displayed a sparse and spidery texture that supported a captivating lyricism. . . .
 [T]his is a distinguished work that should find its way into the repertory.

-J. F. Goossen, The Musical Quarterly
+J. F. Goossen, The Musical Quarterly (October, 1964)

-[Review of performance: April 24, 1964]
+Review of performance: April 24, 1964

 Variations for Two Pianos (1966) Harold Schiffman´s Variations proved to be a richly-textured, meticulously-sculpted essay in the difficult two-piano medium.
 The work has a strong sense of style and a sure emotional impact.

-J. F. Goossen, The Tuscaloosa News
+J. F. Goossen, The Tuscaloosa News (April 27, 1968)

-[Review of performance: April 26, 1968]
+Review of performance: April 26, 1968

 Gowen, Bradford